-When an emergency or natural disaster occurs, the likelihood that you and your pets will survive an tornado, fire, earthquake or flood can depend on the emergency planning that you do today.
+When an emergency or natural disaster occurs, the likelihood you and your pets will survive a tornado, fire, earthquake or flood can depend on the emergency planning you do today.
 Owning pets adds responsibility for the safety of these animals.
 An emergency preparedness plan implemented properly can save lives.
 This fact sheet covers how to organize an emergency preparedness plan for animals.
+Keep a weather radio with battery backup to track storms and other emergency events.